-Designing dynamic materials
+Designing multifunctional materials

 We are synthesizing materials, especially hydrogels, whose properties can be altered at any position or time.
 These property changes are induced with user controlled triggers, such as light or enzymes.
 These materials enable the selective alteration of properties for applications of interest, such as dynamic cell culture, therapeutic delivery, and regenerative medicine.